elastos/Elastos.Developer.Website/readme.md

 | Carrier | Wechat: @stiartsly (Tang Zhilong) |
 | Hive | Wechat: @stiartsly (Tang Zhilong) |
 | Edition | Wechat: @XunDai |

-# TODO
-1. Import existing data and split where necessary
-1. Homepage
-1. Check how we can customize text styles in .md in order to underline some words or sentences like on the w3c did spec (colored, very nice to read)
-1. Define how to layout/collect/update API references from heterogeneous projects.